Why Read This

 The slow uptake of mobile Internet services has meant a failure to deliver the promised data revenues that would offset mobile operators' heavy investment in 3G networks and licenses.
 Only 14% of European mobile users regularly used the mobile Internet at the start of 2008, despite virtually all mobile phones carrying mobile Internet functionality.
 Why have mass-market mobile users shunned the service?
 Because the barriers to usage outweigh the benefits.
 Mobile browsing — the dominant form of access today — simply isn't convenient.
 Mobile widgets — single-purpose applications that a user can download onto a phone — offer a new alternative for mobile Internet access and promise greater convenience for consumers who have distinct needs while "on the go."

-Tags: Brand & Product Web Sites, Consumer Electronics & Technology, Consumer Mobile Adoption, Consumer Mobility, Customer Experience Management, Design & Usability, eCommerce, Mobile Web, Multichannel Customer Experience, Social Computing, Social Media
+Tags: Brand & Product Web Sites, Consumer Electronics, Consumer Mobile Adoption, Consumer Mobility, Customer Experience Management, Design & Usability, eCommerce, Mobile Web, Omnichannel Customer Experience, Social Computing, Social Media